Indianapolis Colts vs. Las Vegas Raiders NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Colts stats and trends

-- So far this season, the Colts have been installed as favorites by a 5-point margin or more four times and are 3-1 ATS in those contests.
+- The Colts have an ATS record of 3-1 in their four games as a favorite of 5 points or more so far this season.

-- Indianapolis' games this year have gone over the total in eight out of 15 opportunities (53.3%).
+- Indianapolis' games this year have hit the over eight times in 15 opportunities (53.3%).

-- Indianapolis is 7-2 against the spread and 7-2 overall in games when it scores more than 25.8 points.
+- When Indianapolis scores more than 25.8 points, it is 7-2 against the spread and 7-2 overall.

-- In games that Indianapolis piles up more than 335.3 yards, the team is 8-2 against the spread and 6-4 overall.
+- In games that Indianapolis piles up over 335.3 yards, the team is 8-2 against the spread and 6-4 overall.

-- This year, the Colts have turned the ball over 17 times, four more than the Raiders' takeaways (13).
+- The Colts have turned the ball over 17 times this season, four more turnovers than the Raiders have forced (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Raiders.